Iterable/iterable-swift-sdk/README.md

 	[IterableAPI initializeWithApiKey:@"YOUR API KEY" launchOptions:launchOptions config:config];
 	```

-	###### Getting the Local Queue of InApp Messages
+	###### Getting the Local Queue of In-App Messages
-	All inApp messages that arrive from the server are stored in a local queue until they are consumed.
-IterableSDK exposes `InAppManager` protocol via the `IterableAPI.inAppManager` read-only property to get to locally stored inApp messages.
-Please be aware that all inApp messages that are shown will be consumed and removed from this queue by default.
-So you will have to override the default behavior as mentioned above to keep inApp messages around even after they are shown.
+	All in-app messages that arrive from the server are stored in a local queue until they are consumed.
+IterableSDK exposes `InAppManager` protocol via the `IterableAPI.inAppManager` read-only property to get to locally stored in-app messages.
+Please be aware that all in-app messages that are shown will be consumed and removed from this queue by default.
+So you will have to override the default behavior as mentioned above to keep in-app messages around even after they are shown.

 	Swift:

 	```
-	// Get the inApp messages list
+	// Get the in-app messages list
 	let messages = IterableAPI.inAppManager.getMessages()

-	// Show an inApp message
+	// Show an in-app message
 	IterableAPI.inAppManager.show(message: message)

-	// Show an inApp message without consuming, i.e., not removing it from the queue IterableAPI.inAppManager.show(message: message, consume: false)
+	// Show an in-app message without consuming, i.e., not removing it from the queue IterableAPI.inAppManager.show(message: message, consume: false)

 	```